Hard-Charging Iridescent Coastal Oregon

 History of Coos Control

 Coos Control’s transcendent spurtles were first heard in the fall of 2016 in that region where moss and sand cavort, the Oregon Coast.
 The band was formed by Jed Wyman (formerly with Grim Reefer, Non Drowsy, The Imbroglios, and El Indio) and Alex Hinkle (formerly with The Joint Chiefs and Infectious Waste).
 The band’s first gig occurred in the spring of 2017 in the Black Box at Southwestern Oregon Community College.
 Notable at the gig was a euphonium played by legendary Aaron Hull, a runaway drum, and a copious number of bananas duct-taped to the walls.
 Then Alex left and baby seals cried and turtles lamented.
 The band continued on, charging harder with each splash of a certain wave on a special rock in a specific cove.
-Which wave, which rock, and which cove, the band has no clue, but they are seeking them out and when they find them, the discovery should affect strongly this thing we love and cherish called Rock and Roll.
+Which wave, which rock, and which cove, the band has no clue, but they are seeking them out, and when they find them, the discovery should affect strongly this thing we love and cherish called Rock and Roll.

 The line up for the first album, Snorkels and Portals, released in the fall of 2019, consisted of Jed Wyman (guitar and gurgles), Max Young (bass), and Tom Nakamura (drums).
 Playing guitar on half of the album’s songs was Scott Clough who departed midway through the recording to visit different planetary quadrants.
 Notable Rock journalist Rick Redeckless called Snorkles and Portals “a burlap sack filled with more genuine Psych-Rock and heavy grooves than there are beans in a bean can—the larger cans.”
-The trio of Wyman, Young, and Nakamura unfurled cascades of radness at numerous gigs, but their most memorable performance is generally considered to be their epic show at Time Bomb in the band’s town of origin, Coos Bay, where they rocked so hard that any ellipsis in the immediate vicinity grew to the length of five dots as opposed to three.
+The trio of Wyman, Young, and Nakamura unfurled cascades of radness at numerous gigs, but their most memorable performance is generally considered to be the legendary show at Time Bomb in the band’s town of origin, Coos Bay, where they rocked so hard that any ellipsis in the immediate vicinity grew to the length of five dots as opposed to three.
 Coos Control is believed to be the only Rock band to ever have this effect on ellipses.

 Following the departure of Young and Nakamura a year of directionless woe followed as numerous people filtered through the band, none of whom were able to embrace the grooves with any real commitment.